Dallyar Jirdakhan

-Dallyar Jirdakhan (also Dəllər Cırdaxan, Dallyar Dzhyrdakhan, Dallyar-Dzhirdakhan, Jafar Jabbarly) is a village and municipality in the Shamkir Rayon of Azerbaijan.It has a population of 3,662.
+Dallyar Jirdakhan (also Dəllər Cırdaxan, Jafar Jabbarly) is a village and municipality in the Shamkir Rayon of Azerbaijan.It has a population of 3,662.

 History

 Dallyar Jirdakhan was available as a settlement at the beginning of the 18th century.
 30 years of the 20th century formed as the village as a result of combination of a few summer and wintering.
 There are still areas the village called Gimirly, Hajimamedly and Mollaly.
 Next time the State farm launched in the name of Jafar Jabbarly.
 That is way this village among the people called Jafar Jabbarly too.
 There are a variety of considerations about the meaning of Dallyar name.
 According to one version, this name is associated with Koroghlu's army, which are called "Deliler".

 Culture and education

 There is a school, kindergarten, hospital and library in the village.
 The students study in "Dallyar Jirdakhan secondary school in the name of Shahin Amirov".
 The park which is named Ashig Yehya bey Dilgam is here and there is a club.
 It serves the country folk.